Get Matched With Colleges

 You do not need a degree to be a movie producer but it will help increase your knowledge of filmmaking techniques, film history, screenwriting, cinematography, editing, and other important skills.

-What skills does a film producer need?
+What skills do you need?

 A film producer needs to be knowledgeable of media production and communication.
 They need to have leadership skills, attention to detail. strong initiative, and flexibility.

-Is being a producer a creative role?
+Is this a creative role?

 A film producer needs to be creative.
 The foundation of the job relies on the film producer generating original creative ideas.